Somebody Save Me (Cinderella song)

 "Somebody Save Me" is the third single from American glam metal band Cinderella's triple platinum album Night Songs.
-Released on February 10, 1987, after Night Songs had already peaked at number 3, the song reached number 66 on the Billboard Hot 100 chart.
+Released in April 1987, after Night Songs had already peaked at number 3, the song reached number 66 on the Billboard Hot 100 chart.
 Journalist Thom Jurek described the song as a "riotous call for free living no matter the consequences of the next day."

 Music video

 The video shows the band at a studio then performing on stage.
-They later can be shown doing sexy dance moves, like grinding and hip thrusting.
-At the end of the video, Jon Bon Jovi and Richie Sambora are seen outside of the studio; this shows and the sisters are fans of Bon Jovi instead.
+Later, they start dancing.
+At the end of the video, the band sees two groupies approach them but instead they go for Jon Bon Jovi and Richie Sambora who are right behind them.

 The video was also featured on an episode of Beavis and Butthead.